neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/2-playground.md

 yarn install
 ```

+---

 ## Compile

 ```bash
 yarn neo-one build
 ```

-This will start up a local network, compile the smart contracts located in the `./one/contracts` directory and publish them to your local network.
-Add `--watch` command to listen for changes to the smart contracts and trigger automatic recompilation and deployment.
+This will start up a local network, compile the smart contracts located in the `one/contracts` directory and publish them to your local network.
+Add `--watch` to listen for changes to the smart contracts and trigger automatic recompilation and deployment.

+---

 ## Start the Playground